 Airport Master Plan is a concept of long-term development of an airport that defines the current, short-term and long-term needs of the airport.
 It provides a schedule for airport improvements, which help maintain the airport category minimum standards and its projected demands.
 The AMP provides detailed information on both airport and runway design criteria, which is necessary to define relationships with applicable standards.
-The design of the airport should be guided by the Manual of Standards for Aerodromes and Part 27 of the GCADs.
+The design of the airport should be guided by the Part 27 of the GCADs.